Unsupervised Automata Learning via Discrete Optimization: Experimental Evaluation

+We evaluated all three learning settings in the context of anomaly detection on three datasets: a modified version of the ALFRED benchmark set~\cite{Shridhar2020AlfredBenchmarkInterpreting} and the two real-world log datasets HDFS~\cite{xu2009hfds} and BGL~\cite{oliner2007bgl}, provided by the Loghub system log dataset collection~\cite{He2020LoghubLargeCollection}.
+The exact dataset characteristics are shown in Table~\ref{tbl:tb-datasets}.

-We evaluated our setups on a data set generated by \citeauthor{Shvo2021InterpretableSequenceClassification}~\shortcite{Shvo2021InterpretableSequenceClassification} from the ALFRED benchmark set~\cite{Shridhar2020AlfredBenchmarkInterpreting}.
-The data set contains sequences of step-by-step instructions (action plans), encoded as bit vectors, that achieve a specific goal in the ALFRED setting.
-For each of the seven goals, we created a training and test set as follows: We combine all plans for that goal with plans for the other goals (i.e., anomalies) in a 9:1 ratio.
-This set is split into train and test set in a 80:20 ratio.
-The precise sizes of all train and test sets are displayed in Table~\ref{tbl:data-sets} together with the share of anomalies, rounded to the next percent points.
+The ALFRED data set contains sequences of action plans, encoded as bit vectors, that achieve one of 7 goals in the ALFRED setting.
+For each of the pairwise combinations of goals (i.e., 42 class combinations), we created a training and a test set with the elements of the first (normal) class and the elements of the second (anomalous) class in a 9:1 ratio.

-On each training set, we learn DFAs using both setups.
-For single-bound learning, we examined all target automaton sizes between two and ten.
-As lower and upper acceptance bounds, we used the exact ratio of correct plans to anomalies, rounded to the lower and upper percent values.
-We then evaluated the performance of the learned DFAs on the test set.

-We limiting solving to roughly 100 seconds of CPU time over all threads using Gurobi's \texttt{WorkLimit} parameter and ran the experiments were run on an Intel Core i9-7960X CPU.